Kimberly Hirsch • June 3, 2024

 Reasons to Choose Organic

-• Environmental Impact: Organic farming practices are more sustainable and environmentally friendly, emphasizing soil health, biodiversity, and reduced pollution.
-Consumers concerned about the environment often choose organic to support these practices.
+• Environmental Impact: Organic farming practices promote sustainability and environmental stewardship, emphasizing soil health, biodiversity, and pollution reduction.
+Community Members concerned about our planet often choose organic to support these practices.

-• Animal Welfare: Organic livestock farming requires higher standards for animal welfare, including access to outdoor spaces and organic feed, which appeals to those concerned about the treatment of animals.
+• Animal Welfare: Organic livestock farming maintains higher standards for animal care, including outdoor access and organic feed requirements, appealing to those who value ethical treatment of animals.

-• Avoiding GMOs: Organic food is non-GMO by definition, attracting consumers who wish to avoid genetically modified organisms due to health, environmental, or ethical concerns.
+• Avoiding GMOs: Organic food is inherently non-GMO, attracting consumers who prefer to avoid genetically modified organisms for health, environmental, or ethical reasons.

-• Taste and Quality: Many people find that organic food tastes better and is of higher quality.
-This can be due to fresher, seasonal produce and more natural farming practices.
+• Taste and Quality: Many Members find organic food delivers better taste and superior quality, often due to fresher, seasonal produce and more natural farming methods.

 • Chemical Sensitivities: Individuals with sensitivities or allergies to certain chemicals and preservatives often choose organic foods to avoid these substances.

-• Support for Local Farmers: Buying organic often means supporting small-scale, local farmers who practice sustainable agriculture, fostering a closer connection between consumers and food producers.
+• Support for Local Farmers: Buying organic frequently means supporting small-scale, local farmers practicing sustainable agriculture, fostering stronger connections between our Community and food producers.

-• Preventing Antibiotic Resistance: Organic farming restricts the use of antibiotics in livestock, which helps reduce the risk of antibiotic-resistant bacteria, a growing public health concern.
+• Preventing Antibiotic Resistance: Organic farming restricts antibiotic use in livestock, helping reduce antibiotic-resistant bacteria development, an important public health consideration.

 Why Doesn't Everyone Buy Organic?

-Another reason people opt for conventional food is its availability.
-It is more widely available in grocery stores and supermarkets, making it easier for consumers to find and purchase.
-Conventional foods have a longer shelf life than organic food due to preservatives and other treatments.
-This can be appealing for reducing waste and managing food budgets.
-These are just a few reasons why many do not choose organic food.
+Availability presents another challenge.
+Conventional food remains more widely available in grocery stores and supermarkets, making it easier to find and purchase.
+Conventional foods also tend to have longer shelf lives due to preservatives and other treatments, which can appeal to those working to reduce waste and manage food budgets effectively.
+These practical considerations influence many families' food choices.

 "Dirty Dozen" and "Clean Fifteen"

-The “Dirty Dozen” is an annual list published by the Environmental Working Group (EWG) highlighting the twelve fruits and vegetables with the highest pesticide contamination when grown conventionally.
-The “Dirty Dozen” currently includes:
+The Environmental Working Group (EWG) publishes the "Dirty Dozen" annually, highlighting twelve fruits and vegetables with the highest pesticide contamination when grown conventionally.
+The current "Dirty Dozen" includes:

 1. Strawberries